-The Fund has appointed the Luxembourg branch of State Street Bank International GmbH in accordance with the Depositary Agreement as its depositary within the meaning of the UCI Act.
+The Fund has appointed State Street Bank International GmbH, Luxembourg Branch as Depositary within the meaning of the UCI Law pursuant to the depositary agreement.
 State Street Bank International GmbH is a limited liability company incorporated under German law with its registered office at Brienner Straße 59, 80333 Munich, Germany, and it is registered in the Commercial Register of the Munich District Court under number HRB 42872.
 It is a financial institution supervised by the European Central Bank (ECB), the German Federal Financial Supervisory Authority (BaFin) and the Deutsche Bundesbank.
 State Street Bank International GmbH, Luxembourg Branch is authorised by the CSSF as the Depositary.
 It specialises in depositary work, fund administration and related services.
 State Street Bank International GmbH, Luxembourg Branch is registered in the Luxembourg Trade and Companies Register under number B148186.
-State Street Bank International GmbH is part of the State Street Group, whose ultimate parent company is State Street Corporation, a company listed in the USA
+State Street Bank International GmbH is part of the State Street Group, whose ultimate parent company is State Street Corporation, a company listed in the USA.